khong1127/hatch-frontend/api_specs/all_updated_apispecs.md

   "error": "string"
 }
 ```

----
+***

 ### POST /api/Friending/denyRequest

-**Description:** Denies an existing friend request.
+**Description:** Denies and removes an existing friend request.

 **Requirements:**
-- request from sender to receiver to exist
+- A friend request from the sender to the receiver must exist.

 **Effects:**
-- removes friend request
+- Removes the friend request between the sender and receiver.

 **Request Body:**
 ```json